Library Book Check Out Agreement

-All students are required to sign and return the library's Acceptance Agreement before they will be allowed to check out any books.
+All students have read the library's Acceptance Agreement before they check out any books.

 Check Out Policy